Breakfast with a view at Quintanilha

 Different side of Monte Iqueldo, a rocky shore line

-Take the whole day to either explore Donostia and/or San Sebastián.
-We explored Donostia on this visit, but San Sebastián in 2019.
+Take the whole day to either explore Donostia-San Sebastián.
+We explored the western part of the city on this visit, but the center in 2019.
 San Sebastián has a beautiful old town.

 Also fun is to use the Igeldoko Funikularra to visit Monte Igueldo.
 I did that in the afternoon, you’ll have a perfect overview of the city.
 The views were so perfect.
 I wandered around for a long time on the mountain, enjoying the views.
 Monte Iqueldo is a theme park, which charges a separate fee for each ride.